2012–13 Iraklis F.C. season

-The 2012–2013 season was Iraklis first season in the Football League since 1980-81 and second overall.
+The 2012–2013 season was Iraklis' first season in the Football League since 1980-81 and second overall.
 Iraklis finished 6th in the Football League, thus qualifying for the division's Play-offs.
-Their 2nd place in the Play-offs was not enough to earn promotion to the Greek Super League.
+Their 2nd place in the Play-offs was not enough to earn promotion to the Super League Greece.

 The "blue-whites" lost their single Greek Cup game to Proodeftiki and were eliminated from the competition early, in October 2012.